cyverse/cyverse-sdk/docs/mac-os-app.md

 Drag some example `.fastqc` data into the `~/Desktop/fastqc_jobs/` folder, then double click the app.
 (You can find some example `.fastq` data [here](http://darlinglab.org/tutorials/fastqc/)) A Terminal should open and prompt the user to make sure the correct `.fastqc` file was found.
 Type `y` or `n` as appropriate, and hit `Return`.
 After several minutes (when submitting to a public resource, queue times may vary), the results should automatically be downloaded to the `~/Desktop/fastqc_jobs/` folder and catalogued by date and time.
 The original input `.fastq` file will also be moved into the output folder.

+Here is what it looks like running the app from the perspective of the user:
 <center><img src="gifs/gif5.gif" style="height:375px;"></center>

+Here is what it looks like when the job finishes:
 <center><img src="gifs/gif6.gif" style="height:375px;"></center>

+If you have any new ideas on how to leverage this Mac OS app development kit within the CyVerse cyberinfrastructure, let us know!

+Contact us: <lifesci@consult.tacc.utexas.edu>